ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 * `.LimitedThroughput()` - Limit the throughput to X messages per period.
 For example, 100 messages per second.
 Or 10 messages per 100 ms.
 * `.LimitedThroughputFireAndForget()` - Same as `.LimitedThroughput()` but break the feedback chain.
 * `.NoDuplicates()` - Drop all duplicate messages by key.
 Duplicate messages are dropped.
+* `.OfType()` - Only pass on messages of a certain type.
 * `.Prepend()` - Prepend a message for each message handled.
 Like LINQ `.Prepend()`.
 * `.Retry()` - Retry after TimeSpan, X times to deliver a message if the message handler fails (throws an exception)
 * `.Select()` - Change message message type for the remaining message handler chain.
 Like LINQ `.Select()`.
 * `.SelectMany()` - Change message message type for the remaining message handler chain and extract messages from an enumerable.
 Like LINQ `.SelectMany()`.
 * `.Semaphore()` - Limit the number of concurrent messages being handled by this subscription.
-* `.SoftFireAndForget()` - Executes the synchronous parts of the next MHCD or Handler, synchronous but everything asynchronous is executed without feedback.
 * `.Skip()` - Skip the first X messages.
 Like LINQ `.Skip()`.
 * `.SkipWhile()` - Skip messages as long as the predicate succeeds.
 Like LINQ `.SkipWhile()`.
+* `.SoftFireAndForget()` - Executes the synchronous parts of the next MHCD or Handler, synchronous but everything asynchronous is executed without feedback.
 * `.Take()` - Only let X messages pass through.
 Like LINQ `.Take()`.
 * `.TakeWhile()` - Only let messages pass through as long as a predicate succeeds.
 The same as `.Where().Take()`.
 Like LINQ `.TakeWhere()`.
 * `.TaskScheduler()` - Have the messages despatched to a new Task on a specified Task Scheduler.
 For example, to have all messages handled by the UI thread.